farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

 - **Default value**: "MIN_OBJECTIVE"
 - **Usage**: stop criterion for the curative RAO search-tree.
-  - **MIN_OBJECTIVE**: the search-tree will maximize the minimum margin until it converges to a maximum value, or until another stop criterion has been reached (e.g. [max-search-tree-depth](#max-search-tree-depth)).
+  - **MIN_OBJECTIVE**: the search-tree will maximize the minimum margin until it converges to a maximum value, or until another stop criterion has been reached (e.g. [max-curative-search-tree-depth](#max-curative-search-tree-depth)).
   - **SECURE**: the search-tree will stop as soon as it finds a solution where the minimum margin is positive.
   - **PREVENTIVE_OBJECTIVE**: the search-tree will stop as soon as the preventive RAO's objective value is reached, and improved by at least ["curative-rao-min-obj-improvement"](#curative-min-obj-improvement).